 “Person” means an individual, natural person but also includes a corporation, company, partnership, firm, or any other legal entity.

-“Personal identifying information” or “PII” has the meaning prescribed in A.R.S. § 13-2001, except as provided in this chapter.
+“Personal identifying information” or “PII” has the meaning prescribed in A.R.S. § 13-2001, .

-“Probable cause” means reasonable grounds for belief that the licensee has committed acts of unprofessional conduct or violations that, if true, in the existence of facts concerning alleged acts of misconduct or violations by a certificate holder, warranting would warrant informal or formal discipline against the certificate holder.
+“Probable cause” means reasonable grounds for belief that the licensee has committed acts of unprofessional conduct or violations that, if true, in the existence of facts concerning alleged acts of misconduct or violations by a certificate holder, warranting would warrant discipline against the certificate holder.

-“Probation” means a sanction imposed in the written formal discipline sanction finding of a certificate holder licensee has violated one or more provisions of the statutes, court rules, or applicable sections of the ACJA but allowing under which the certificate holder licensee’s to practice in of their profession or occupation under this chapter is subject to specified conditions for a set specified time period of time.
+“Probation” means a sanction imposed in the written discipline sanction finding of a certificate holder licensee has violated one or more provisions of the statutes, court rules, or applicable sections of the ACJA but allowing under which the certificate holder licensee’s to practice in of their profession or occupation under this chapter is subject to specified conditions for a set specified time period of time.

 “Professional regulatory entity” means a government or private unit entity associated with and having with regulatory authority over a group of qualified and practiced individuals those practicing in a profession or occupation.